nikostsagk/rasberry_perception/README.md

 # rasberry_perception

 The rasberry_perception package aims to interleave ROS and deep learning frameworks for perception.
+If using any of the models in research please contact [Raymond Kirk](https://github.com/RaymondKirk) to obtain the relevant citation and ensure no conflict of interest.

 ![strawberry_localisation](https://user-images.githubusercontent.com/16948324/76231446-2c98b380-621d-11ea-8624-8e472c2f08f8.gif)

 ## Installation

 This project is dependent on a modified version of [LCAS/bayestracking](LCAS/bayestracking).

 ```
 cd catkin_ws/src
 git clone https://github.com/RaymondKirk/bayestracking
 catkin build rasberry_perception
 ```

+## Usage

 ## Detection Backends